White Owl Whisky

 As I take the first sip, the first impression I have is of a soft whisky flavour accented by a hint of licorice.
 The oak flavours are mild and there is no harsh tannin or unbridled spice.
 Yet in the background, if you let it develop, that true Canadian rye whisky spice and flavour present themselves.
 Butterscotch rises and falls as does the hint of licorice and even a touch of cereal grain.
-It is all very mellow and very good, but I must be a patient to coax out of the flavours.
-In the end, I decide that if one imagines a very gentle rye whisky, and marries this to a premium Vodka, then White Owl Whisky might be the result.
-This should not be surprising because the base of this spirit is wheat, which is softer than barley or corn and makes tremendous Vodka.
+It is all very mellow and very good; but I must be a patient to coax out of the flavours.
+In the end, I decide that if one imagines a very gentle rye whisky, and marries this to an ultra-premium Vodka, then White Owl Whisky might be the result.
+This should not be surprising because the base of this spirit is wheat, which is softer than barley or corn and wheat makes wonderful Vodka.

 In the Throat 13/15

 This has a long clean finish.
 There is practically no burn and very little aftertaste.
-The trails of flavour left in my throat are faint whispers which take their time melting away.
+The trails of flavour left in my throat are only faint whispers melting away.
 The palate is left with a coaxing wispy sweetness of a disappearing honey.